Tamasio

 Tamasio (Ταμάσιο) is a former municipality in the Karditsa regional unit, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Sofades, of which it is a municipal unit.
 The municipal unit has an area of 163.504 km2.
-Population 2,962 (2011).
+Population 2,421 (2021).
 The seat of the municipality was in Leontari.
+The municipality was named after Mount Tamassion (Tamasion was also the old name of the village of Anavra).